m4sterbunny/Demo/source/pages/portfolio.rst

    * - Blockless Network
      - I started as the editor for the Blockless white paper and went on to author the first draft of the yellow paper and to edit various aspects of the brand's copy.
      - `Blockless Network <https://blockless.network/>`_
+   * - SWIAT
+     - SWIAT serves the Capital Banking system: a system that is desperate to invest and utilise crypto, but is firmly lodged in older tech.
+The creative minds at SWIAT came up with a way to hack an atomic swap on chain facilitated by the SWIFT system.
+They needed an editor for the paper.
+     - `PDF of the paper <https://www.swiat.io/media/swiat_cycros_whitepaper.pdf>`_